List of FoxTrot characters: Jason's classmates, friends and teachers

 Marcus Jones is Jason's best friend, and the only recurring African-American character in the strip.
 While similar to Jason in character, Marcus tends to be a little more sensible.
 Jason and Marcus usually play together, launching model rockets, flying kites, playing video games, or other activities, such as harassing Paige.
 Marcus has four sisters named Doreen, Lisa, Cybil, and Lana.
 He is always happy to take care of Quincy when Jason and the family go on vacation, so he can mess with his sisters; he also has a hamster.

 Eileen Jacobson is one of Jason's classmates.
 She attempts to converse with Jason regularly, only for him to show discomfort around her.
 Their relationship appears to be a mixture of hatred and grudging respect (in addition to Jason's fear of girls in general), though there may be romantic subtexts in the relationship.
 In one extended 1998 storyline, Eileen managed to trick Jason into admitting that he did sort of "like" her, leading Jason to spend weeks trying to figure out how to undo his "mistake" through time travel.
 At this point they even begin dating, though this is seemingly short-lived when Jason tries to keep the relationship confidential so that his friends wouldn't shun him.
 In another 1996 story arc, Jason accidentally sends a love note that was meant to be for Andy for Mother's Day to Eileen, and it takes several strips to correct the mistake.
 Even Marcus thought Jason had Eileen's "cooties," which he confesses at the end of the strip.
 It is noted by Andy that Eileen has a "loud laugh".
-Eileen seems to have a knack for getting Jason to do whatever she wants him to do, as evidenced by a series of strips in which Eileen makes Jason be her partner on a school field trip in exchange for a Charizard Pokémon card.
+Eileen seems to have a knack for getting Jason to do whatever she wants him to do, as evidenced by a series of strips in which Eileen makes Jason be her partner on a school field trip in exchange for a Charizard card.
 She is also a fan of the Harry Potter franchise, and in spite of Jason attempting to compete, she manages to get him interested as well.